The CPP Max Will Be HUGE In The Future

 Remember, it takes 40-years of maximum contributions to reach the new maximum CPP payment, so only those entering the workforce now will experience the full benefit.
 We can extend the calculations above into the future and get a sense of how the CPP enhancement will roll out.

-Also remember that the income threshold is expanding too, so even if you were maximizing CPP in the past you may not be able to maximize CPP in the future when the income threshold increases by 14%.
-In today’s dollars, a couple would need to earn a combined income $151,800 per year or more to maximize both of their CPP benefits.
+Also remember that the income threshold is expanding too, so even if you were maximizing CPP in the past you may not be able to maximize CPP in 2025+ when the income threshold increases by 14%.
+In today’s dollars, a couple would need to earn a combined income $159,200 per year or more to maximize both of their CPP benefits.
 This higher income threshold will be harder to achieve going forward and will make it more difficult to reach the maximum in the future.

 Disclaimer: These are estimates only and only for educational purposes.
 The actual CPP calculation is very nuanced and can be greatly affected by actual contributions, wage growth, inflation rates etc. Most people will not receive maximum CPP.
 Please speak with an advice-only financial planner about your situation and how that may impact your future CPP benefit.